-Slater & Zurz LLP, a local law firm, offers estate planning attorneys who have several strategies and combinations of strategies to those interested in Charitable Planning.
+Slater & Zurz, a local law firm, offers estate planning attorneys who have several strategies and combinations of strategies to those interested in Charitable Planning.
 The person who provides the money is known as the “donor.”

 Charitable giving during your lifetime